archimboldii/archimboldii.github.io/notes.md

 ### 2020-08-11

-The boom in tech stocks during COVID is basically what the dot-com bubble was predicting, just 20 years too early.
-It took awhile for the infrastructure to put in place, but we’re finally at a point where software is a critical and resilient part of the economy.
+The boom in tech stocks during COVID is basically what the dot-com bubble predicted; it was just 20 years too early.
+Now that the infrastructure is built we’re finally seeing that software is a critical and resilient part of the economy.

 ### 2020-08-06

-What are the areas of discourse today that aren’t yet politicized, but will be soon?
+What ideas aren’t politicized today, but will be soon?
 Commercial space technology will surely have enough policy implications to split the aisle.
 The specifics of US - China relations are still nascent and largely up for grabs.
+What else?